Almost Envy-Free Allocations with Connected Bundles: Appendix

 \subsection{Example of an instance with no EFX allocation}

-We define EFX as follows. \begin{definition}[EFX (Envy-freeness up to any outer good)] An allocation $A$ satisfies \emph{EFX} if the envy is bounded up to the least valuable outer good, i.e., for any pair $i,j \in N$ of agents, and for any good $u \in A(j)$ such that $A(j) \setminus \{u\}$ is connected, we have $u_i(A(i)) \ge u_i(A(j)\setminus \{u\})$. \end{definition}
+We define EFX as follows. \begin{definition}[EFX] An allocation $A$ satisfies \emph{EFX (Envy-freeness up to any outer good)} if the envy is bounded up to the least valuable outer good, i.e., for any pair $i,j \in N$ of agents, and for every good $u \in A(j)$ such that $A(j) \setminus \{u\}$ is connected, we have $u_i(A(i)) \ge u_i(A(j)\setminus \{u\})$. \end{definition}

 \begin{example} Consider the instance 2--3--1--3 for three agents.
 This instance admits no connected EFX allocation: It is clear that no allocation in which some bundle is empty satisfies EFX.
 In (2, 3, 1--3), the left agent envies the right agent even after removing the outer good of value 1; in (2, 3--1,3), the left agent envies the middle agent even after removing the outer good of value 1; and in (2--3, 1,3), the middle agent envies the left agent even after removing the outer good of value 3.
 One can also consider the instance 1--1--3--3 for two agents. \end{example}